Are the Gospels Reliable?

 The sudden change from Saturday observance to Sunday observance in the First Century is evidence of a momentous occurrence that lead to the change.

 Many of the things we do have become so traditional and commonplace that we don’t think about when they started and why.
-One of those things is the practice of Christians gathering on Sundays for “worship” or “church”.
+One of those things is the practice of Christians gathering on Sundays for “worship” or “church.”
 After all, Christians have been gathering on Sundays for almost 2000 years!

 But why?
-It isn’t that difficult to figure out from a thematic, theological position, but what is the history?
+What is the history?
 And why is that important?

-We are approaching another Easter so the topic of the resurrection is top of mind this time of year.
-Of course, the resurrection of Jesus is the answer to the questions I have posed.
+We are approaching another Easter, so the death of Jesus and the resurrection is top of mind this time of year.
+That is the Christian story, or course.
+These central components of the Christian narrative give us the context to explain why Christians gather on Sundays.

 Christians gather on Sundays because Sunday was the day of the resurrection according to the Gospel accounts (all four of them).
-While we take the Sunday gatherings for granted (unless you are a Seventh Day Adventist), the change from Saturday gatherings to Sunday gatherings has historical significance that supports the resurrection as an historical fact.
+While we take the Sunday gatherings for granted, the first followers of Jesus gathered on Saturdays.

 Continue reading “Sunday Worship is Evidence for the Resurrection”